 I may receive a commission if you make a purchase through links in this post.

 Do you want to be the woman God created you to be?
-Discover the 12 characteristics of a godly woman you need to cultivate in your life every day.
+In this post, discover 12 characteristics of a woman of God to cultivate in your life every day.

 As a minister’s wife, I have the privilege of being in a really cool “preacher’s wives” group on Facebook.
 Since it’s a private group and everyone has been in each other’s shoes, it’s a great place to share ideas, ask advice, and pray for one another.